 Feel free to follow him on Twitter and Instagram @m4xjord4n.

-Joe Pohoryles is a sports editor for the Common Sense newspaper.
+Joe Pohoryles is the front page editor for the Common Sense newspaper.
 He joined Common Sense in 2015.
 For the first semester of the 2015-2016 school year, Joe took the Introduction to Journalism course, then subsequently joined Common Sense as a staff writer, writing articles in the Sports and Features section, most notably for the Coed Volleyball team.

 Joe’s love for writing and sports started at a young age.
 His father, Steve, sparked his interest in sports, while his mother, Cindy, got him into writing.